The-Foreigners/The-Foreigners.github.io/objectives.md

   - Build library and conduct research.
     - Recovered 62 books from Mormusk's chambers in Wave Echo Cave.

 - Determine whereabouts of Sister Garaelle from Phandalin, she's been missing and presumed dead.
-  - Was attempting to trade a small bag of jewels for Bowgentle's spellbook with Agatha, a banshee in Thundertree.
-    - We were given a silver comb for the trade.
+She attempting to trade a small bag of jewels for Bowgentle's spellbook with Agatha, a banshee in Thundertree.
+We were given a silver comb for the trade.

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
   - Return to Mirna, she's heading to Drellin's Mill.